binaryage/totalspaces-web/overview-backgrounds.md

 title: TotalSpaces Overview Grid Backgrounds
 subtitle: Overview Grid Backgrounds
 ---
-TotalSpaces allows you to configure the kind of backgrounds that are shown in the [overview grid](/overview).
+TotalSpaces allows you to configure the kind of desktop backgrounds that are shown in the [overview grid](/overview).
 Find the setting in general preferences.

 <img src="/images/background-preferences.png">